Labor and Employment Law Overview: Federal

 Overtime compensation.
 An increased hourly rate of pay an employee is owed after working a certain amount of hours in a day or during a workweek.
 See Employee Compensation > Overtime.

 Paid time off.
 To provide employees with greater flexibility, some employers opt to provide employees with a bank of paid days off, instead of segregating paid time off into categories such as sick days, vacation days or personal days.
-See Employee Benefits > Life Insurance, Disability and Compensation for Time Not Worked.
+See Employee Benefits > Paid Time Off Benefits: Federal.

 Performance appraisal.
 The process of evaluating an employee's job performance and determining whether the employee met the performance objectives previously established by the employer and previously communicated to the employee.
 Many employers conduct performance appraisals annually, but they may be conducted more frequently.
 See Employee Management > Performance Appraisals.

 Performance management.
 Overall process of communicating performance objectives to employees and ensuring performance objectives are being met throughout the organization.
 The process includes performance appraisals, performance improvement plans, rewards and, where necessary and appropriate, discipline.
 See Employee Management > Performance Appraisals.